 Go Gothic With Office Furniture Inspired By Game Of Thrones

 Beautiful solid wood, with organic natural shapes, the Game of thrones set is tastefully filled with a modern take on mid-century medieval/ Gothic inspired furniture.
 Gothic furniture has a long history, it was in vogue from the 12th to the 15th century.
 It has been revisited over time, an example of this appeared in drawings, “in the taste of the middle ages,” by Professor Heidelhoff, in ‘The Art-Journal’ 1852(Published for the proprietors by George Virtue, 25 Paternoster Row and 26, John Street, New York).
-Popular in offices today are organic shaped, natural feature furniture pieces.
+Popular in offices today are organic shaped, natural feature furniture pieces, such as the boat-shaped board table.
 Watching ‘The Game of Thrones’ it is evident the care and time that has gone into creating beautiful pieces of furniture.

 In ‘The Game of Thrones’, there are several examples of impressive desks and interestingly shaped tables for different purposes.
 Small tables for setting things down on or to fit a space, long tables for eating and drinking at.
 A modern office may benefit from a scattering of small and large tables as is relevant to the environment.

 Professor Heidelhoff table drawing 1852